Boil and parboil potatoes like a pro! These tips and tricks will ensure you get the perfect boiled potato every time!

 To parboil potatoes, follow the same instructions for fully boiling potatoes, however, reduce cooking time.
 Your potatoes should not be cooked the whole way through.
 When testing potatoes, there should be a little resistance with the fork when you pierce the potato.

-Once cooked, cool your potatoes down entirely to stop the cooking process.
+Once parboiled to the desired doneness, cool your potatoes down entirely to stop the cooking process.
 I place my potatoes on a baking tray and place them in the freezer to cool.
 You can alternately drain them and fill the pot with cold water.

 - 1 tsp. salt